hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### BeforeOptions

 BeforeOptions allows for either a search field or custom content to be displayed before the options list.
-Applicable to both Single and Multiple components.

 !!!
 Warning